gthe0/Stratego-Ice-and-Fire/README.md

 This project was written to run in Java 8, but you should not have any problems compiling it for newer versions of Java because it's backwards compatible.

 ## Usage
-To run the game, after compilation, you can either press the Run Button of the IDE of your choice or create an executable.
+To run the game either run the **Stratego.jar** executable or, after compilation, you can either press the Run Button of the IDE of your choice or create an executable.

 ## Contributing
 Contributions to this project are welcome!
 If you would like to contribute, please follow these steps: